ilbers/isar/doc/user_manual.md

 `PACKAGE_ARCH = "${COMPAT_DISTRO_ARCH}"` in the package recipe.
 Non-tagged
 packages will continue to be built for the primary target architecture.

+### Cross Support for Imagers

+If `ISAR_CROSS_COMPILE = "1"`, the imager and optional compression tasks run in the host buildchroot instead of the target buildchroot.
+This gives a significant speedup when compressing the generated image, as the compression is not emulated.

+In case your setup does not support cross-imaging, you can disable this just for the particular image by adding `ISAR_CROSS_COMPILE = "0"` to your image recipe.

 ## Examining and debugging package generation inside their buildchroot